Exotic-Lambo/Charcoal/README.md

 A Clean Dark Theme that is easy on your eyes & comfortable to use

-### There are so many dark themes out there, what makes this different?
+### What makes this theme different?
-There are so many dark themes for but all of them have issues
+There are so many dark themes for but all of them have issues like

- - Not Dark Enough?
+ - Not dark enough?
- - Too Dark that every element is invisible
+ - Too dark that every element is invisible!
+ - Lack of contrast between tabs.

+All of these caused eye strain & decreased my productivity.
+So I decided to make one myself!

+### Features

+ - Suitable for both Bright & Dim environments.
+ - Easily differentiate between Active & Inactive tabs.
+ - Easy on eyes with proper contrast between elements.
+ - Three flavours: Charcoal, Charcoal Grey & Charcoal Black

 ## Screenshots

+![Charcoal](https://github.com/Exotic-Lambo/Charcoal/blob/main/Screenshots/1.%20Charcoal.png)
 ### Charcoal Original: Charcoal theme in it's full glory!
-![Charcoal](https://github.com/Exotic-Lambo/Charcoal/blob/main/Screenshots/1.%20Charcoal.png)

-### Charcoal Grey: Charocaol with a touch of Grey!
 ![Charcoal](https://github.com/Exotic-Lambo/Charcoal/blob/main/Screenshots/2.%20Charcoal%20Grey.png)
+### Charcoal Grey: Charcaol with a touch of Grey!

+![Charcoal](https://github.com/Exotic-Lambo/Charcoal/blob/main/Screenshots/3.%20Charcoal%20Black.png)
 ### Charcoal Black: Charcoal for Pitch Black Enthusiasts!
-![Charcoal](https://github.com/Exotic-Lambo/Charcoal/blob/main/Screenshots/3.%20Charcoal%20Black.png)